Genocide: A Comprehensive Introduction

 Text Excerpts

-These excerpts are posted by permission of Routledge/Taylor & Francis.
+These excerpts from the 2010 second edition are posted by permission of Routledge/Taylor & Francis.
 They are in .pdf file format (requires the Adobe Acrobat reader).
-The excerpts may be freely copied and distributed for educational and other non-commercial purposes, if the author and publisher are credited and the author is notified (adam@genocidetext.net).
-They should not be posted elsewhere on the Internet.
-These materials may undergo final changes before print publication in Summer 2006.
+The excerpts may be freely copied and distributed for educational and other non-commercial purposes, if the author and publisher are credited.
+They should not be reposted on the Internet.

 See also the complete Table of Contents for Genocide: A Comprehensive Introduction.